FreeZeroDays/GoPhish-Templates/README.md

 # GoPhish Templates

-This repository includes several GoPhish templates that I have utilized throughout various engagements and retired from use.
+This repository includes several GoPhish templates that I have utilized for various engagements and now retired.

-When learning how to setup and use GoPhish I found that there was a lack of publicly available phishing templates and landing pages.
-This repository is my go to give back to the InfoSec community and provide examples of templates that I've used throughout generic phishing engagements.
+When learning how to setup and use GoPhish I found that there was a lack of publicly available templates and landing pages.
+This repository is my attempt to give back to the InfoSec community by providing examples that I've used for generic phishing engagements.

 ## Clicking = Fail & Other Thoughts
 When launching a campaign with GoPhish my goal is to always try and obtain credentials from the user.
-While attacks can be executed from a user clicking an email (looking at you BeEF), 9/10 when I'm on a penetration test, credentials are what I am hoping for.
-These campaigns are best paired with a good landing page or malicious document.
+While attacks can be executed from a user clicking aa link (looking at you BeEF), 9/10 when I'm on a penetration test, credentials are what I am hoping for since dropping malware often isn't in scope.
+These campaigns are best paired with a good landing page or malicious download.

 I highly recommend you tailor these pretexts and landing pages to your client.
-That means you should definitely clone a login portal from their website or create a convincing landing page to be used throughout more generic campaigns (e.g., 3rd party login).
-Remember, we potentially only need to land one successful phish to go masterhacker mode.
+That means you should clone a login portal from their external environment or create a convincing template relative to ongoing events to be used throughout more sophisticated campaigns.
+Remember, we potentially only need to win once to go masterhacker mode.

 However, I do want to state that users who click an email still provide me with some interesting information:
 1. The email address is valid.